 Children are considered too young to help themselves in many aspects, the laws relating to them provide both the rights on the part of the child and the responsibilities on the part of those responsible for protecting those rights, such as the parents and the State.
 Every child has a right to:

-- Live with his or her parents or Guardian - Express his or her view, belief or opinion on any matter that affects his or her wellbeing - Access any information to which a parent, guardian or other person in authority deems critical to the child's well being - To be registered after birth - Name and Nationality - Inherit property where applicable - Safety, privacy, information and access to basic social services - Leisure which is not morally harmful and the right to participate in sports, and positive cultural and artistic activities - To use any social amenities or other resources available in any situation or armed conflict or natural manmade disasters. - To be treated without discrimination of any kind, irrespective of his or her race, color, religion, belief, age, family status, culture, language, ethnicity, nationality or social origin, citizenship, gender, disability if any, political or social opinion, property or other condition. - Effective legal aid including representation in all civil, criminal, and administrative proceedings. - Exercise in addition to all the rights set out in the Children's Act, the rights set out in the United Nations convention on the rights of the Child and the African Charter on the rights of the child with appropriate modifications to suit the circumstances in Uganda.
+- Live with his or her parents or Guardian

+- Express his or her view, belief or opinion on any matter that affects his or her wellbeing

+- critical to the child's well being

+- To be registered after birth

+- Name and Nationality

+- Inherit property where applicable

+- Safety, privacy, information and access to basic social services

+- cultural and artistic activities

+- or natural manmade disasters.

+- proceedings.

+- Exercise in addition to all the rights set out in the Children's Act, the rights set out in the of the child with appropriate modifications to suit the circumstances in Uganda.